yukikenzo/ryder-js/README.md

 |----|------------|-------|
 | 1  | index | Entry point

-###  :hammer: Build
-Write the build Instruction here.

  ###  :fire: Contribution

  Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.

 **Report a bug** <br>
- If you think you have encountered a bug, and I should know about it, feel free to report it [here]() and I will take care of it.
+ If you think you have encountered a bug, and I should know about it, feel free to report it [here](https://t.me/kut_man) and I will take care of it.

 - This website is not original page of Ryder, it was developed only for education purposes.
-Original website is: [https://ryderlabel.com/]
+Original website is [here](https://ryderlabel.com/)